A Word at the Right Time

 Uncover an intriguing story now.

-I'm sorry Amazon is taking so long to add availability to their page.
-It is in stock at Barnes & Noble and other booksellers!
-Get your copy at the special introductory price of only $19.95, but act fast—this ends February 21st, when the price reverts to $25.
+Order now directly from the publisher or wherever books are sold.
 With 460 pages of story telling, this book is essential for anyone wanting to explore the lives of early 20th century pioneer farmers.
 Don’t miss the remarkable journey of the Hagemeyer family.

 Order on Amazon and post a comment.